devbridge/Front-End-Toolkit/README.md

     * grunt-sprite - [npmjs.com/package/grunt-spritesmith](https://www.npmjs.com/package/grunt-spritesmith)
     * grunt-folder_list - [npmjs.com/package/grunt-folder-list](https://www.npmjs.com/package/grunt-folder-list)

 To install template:

-* copy files to your project directory
+* Copy files to your project directory
-* in the command line navigate to your project directory and run `npm install` *
+* In the command line navigate to your project directory and run `npm install`.

-We use npm package manager.
+* Run Grunt task `watch`.

+_Note: we use [npm package manager](https://www.npmjs.com/) to manage our modules and [Grunt](http://gruntjs.com/) to run automated tasks.
+Also, to use npm manager you must have [Node.js](https://nodejs.org/) installer on your machine._

 ##Wiki##
 A collection of resources, useful tools and technologies for front-end web development.